Table of Contents

 KookaBlockly is a fully functional visual-based programming language (VPL) editor resident on a PC or a Mac.

-It is based upon the Scratch VPL and has been designed to edit code in real time on the Kookaberry microcontroller STEM platform.
+It is based upon the Scratch (VPL)and has been designed to edit code in real time on the Kookaberry technology platform

 It does not require access to the internet to write, run, and edit MicroPython programmes on a tethered Kookaberry.